M. C. Siddi Lebbe: Establishments and services

-His wide scheme of educating the Muslim community resulted in the establishment of Zahira College, patronised by the elite in the community due to the munificence of Wapchi Marikar.
-He also established a number of Tamil and Arabic Schools in many parts of the Central Province, some of which he managed and financed.
-In Kandy, he founded a Girls' School where his sister was the Head-Teacher.
-He was adept in Arabic and read many significant works of Islamic scholars and in religious knowledge surpassing that of the local Ulema of the time.
-The educational movement in Colombo, which he began with Wapchi Marikar, required his presence in Colombo due to which he lived there, occasionally visiting his hometown in Kandy.
+His extensive efforts to educate the Muslim community led to the establishment of Zahira College, which gained the support of the community's elite due to the generosity of Wapchi Marikar.
+He also founded several Tamil and Arabic schools across the Central Province, some of which he personally managed and financed.
+In Kandy, he established a Girls' School where his sister served as the head teacher.
+Proficient in Arabic, he studied many significant works of Islamic scholars and possessed religious knowledge that surpassed that of the local Ulema of his time.
+The educational movement in Colombo, which he initiated with Wapchi Marikar, necessitated his presence in the city, although he occasionally visited his hometown in Kandy.